sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/extras/1_limit_sort_and_count_Mongoose.md

-# limit, sort and count
+# limit, sort and count in Mongoose
 Created Monday 19 June 2023 at 01:14 am

 Note - these function can be changed to `.find` or any other query method after it.